dschweim/WeakSupervisionForPopulismDetection/README.md

 ### Notebooks
 The folder *Notebooks* contains Jupyter Notebooks that were primarily used for experimentation, but also to generate xx
+- `settings_template.json`
-- 'Data_Exploration.ipynb': Contains the code used to explore the NCCR and BT data and calculate simple dataset statistics
+- `Data_Exploration.ipynb`: Contains the code used to explore the NCCR and BT data and calculate simple dataset statistics
-- 'Manual_Segment_Extraction.ipynb': Contains the code used to manually fix non-matched Wording Content to retrieve corresponding Segments from Text.
+- `Manual_Segment_Extraction.ipynb`: Contains the code used to manually fix non-matched Wording Content to retrieve corresponding Segments from Text.
-- 'Spay_Exploration.ipynb': Contains the code used to explore spacy models and word embedding similarities
+- `Spay_Exploration.ipynb`: Contains the code used to explore spacy models and word embedding similarities

 ### Output
 The folder *Output* contains the results from each Code file: